-The cheapest card machine or the cheapest card payment machine are 2 of the most common web searches for a business in the UK.
+The cheapest card machine or the cheapest portable card payment machine are 2 of the most common web searches for a business in the UK.

 Here’s why you shouldn’t be looking for just the cheapest card machine.

 1 Processing fees or merchant service charge (MSC)

 This is the cost of accepting different card types on card machines and online.
 After recent changes in regulation in card processing fees, these are charged mainly as a percentage (%)

 There are 3 broad groups which card types fall into, Debt, Credit (personal) and Commercial.
 Although there is a vast range of individual card types used on card machines in the UK, this a good basis for understanding their characteristics.

 Typically, most customers will find a high percentage of debit card transactions as this is the most commonly used card type in the UK.

 Credit cards (personal) are the second most commonly used card type these cards tend to be charged at a slightly higher rate.